-NOTICE IS HEREBY GIVEN THAT the Annual General Meeting (the "Meeting") of the holders (the "Shareholders") of common shares (the "Common Shares") of Maxim Power Corp. ("MAXIM" or the "Corporation"), will be held in the Main Floor Conference Centre at 715 - 5th Avenue SW, Calgary, Alberta, on Wednesday, May 31, 2023 at 10:00 a.m.
+NOTICE IS HEREBY GIVEN THAT the Annual General and Special Meeting (the "Meeting") of the holders (the "Shareholders") of common shares (the "Common Shares") of Maxim Power Corp. ("MAXIM" or the "Corporation"), will be held in "The Social" meeting space on the main floor of The Westley Hotel at 630 - 4th Ave SW, Calgary, Alberta, on Tuesday, June 3, 2025 at 10:00 a.m.
 (Calgary time), for the following purposes:

-- 1. to receive and consider the audited consolidated financial statements of the Corporation for the year ended December 31, 2022 and the Auditors' report thereon; - 2. to approve an ordinary resolution to fix the number of directors to be elected at the Meeting at six (6); - 3. to elect the nominees to the board of directors of the Corporation for the ensuing year, as set out in the Management Information Circular accompanying this Notice; - 4. to appoint KPMG LLP, Chartered Accountants, of Calgary, Alberta, as Auditors of the Corporation for the ensuing year and to authorize the board of directors of the Corporation to fix their remuneration; and - 5. to transact such other business as may be properly brought before the Meeting or any adjournment thereof.
+- 1. to receive and consider the audited consolidated financial statements of the Corporation for the year ended December 31, 2024 and the Auditors' report thereon; - 2. to approve an ordinary resolution to fix the number of directors to be elected at the Meeting at six (6); - 3. to elect the nominees to the board of directors of the Corporation for the ensuing year, as set out in the Management Information Circular accompanying this Notice; - 4. to appoint KPMG LLP, Chartered Accountants, of Calgary, Alberta, as Auditors of the Corporation for the ensuing year and to authorize the board of directors of the Corporation to fix their remuneration; - 5. to approve an ordinary resolution to confirm the amended and restated Corporate Bylaw No. 1 of the Corporation; - 6. to approve all unallocated stock options issuable pursuant to the Corporation's stock option plan; and - 7. to transact such other business as may be properly brought before the Meeting or any adjournment thereof.